pushpad/pushpad-php/README.md

 [![Total Downloads](https://poser.pugx.org/pushpad/pushpad-php/downloads)](//packagist.org/packages/pushpad/pushpad-php)
 [![License](https://poser.pugx.org/pushpad/pushpad-php/license)](//packagist.org/packages/pushpad/pushpad-php)

-[Pushpad](https://pushpad.xyz) is a service for sending push notifications from your web app.
-It supports the **Push API** (Chrome, Firefox, Opera, Edge) and **APNs** (Safari desktop). iOS support is coming in 2023.
+[Pushpad](https://pushpad.xyz) is a service for sending push notifications from websites and web apps.
+It uses the **Push API**, which is a standard supported by all major browsers (Chrome, Firefox, Opera, Edge, Safari).

-Features:

-- notifications are delivered even when the user is not on your website
+The notifications are delivered in real time even when the users are not on your website and you can target specific users or send bulk notifications.
-- users don't need to install any app or plugin
-- you can target specific users or send bulk notifications

 ## Installation